billster45/ScienceCritAI/README.md

 ---

 ### [Expansion of the Frontostriatal Salience Network in Depression: A Precision Functional Mapping Study](https://billster45.github.io/ScienceCritAI/Depression_brain_network_summary_20240916_195340.html)
-**Why read this:** This paper is significant as it reveals that the frontostriatal salience network is expanded in individuals with depression, a finding that is consistent across multiple datasets and stable over time.
-The study highlights the potential of this network expansion as a trait-like feature that could be detectable even before the onset of depressive symptoms in children, offering insights into the neurobiological underpinnings of depression and its early identification.
+**Why read this:** This paper is significant as it reveals that the frontostriatal salience network is expanded in individuals with depression, a finding that is consistent across multiple datasets and independent samples.
+The study highlights that this expansion is a stable feature that can be detected even in children before the onset of depressive symptoms, suggesting potential implications for early intervention and understanding the neurobiological underpinnings of depression.

 **Date:** 2024-09-16